driplineorg/controls-guide/source/guides/second-mesh.rst

   helm install postgres bitnami/postgresql -f postgres.values.yaml

 We also again deploy a ``sensor-logger`` dripline service to consume alert messages and populate the database.
-The values file follows the same considerations as for the ``key-value-store`` service above
+The values file follows the same considerations as for the ``key-value-store`` service above.

 .. literalinclude:: ../../examples/second-mesh/sensor-logger.values.yaml
    :caption: sensor-logger.values.yaml